 The critics called the race a “circus” that would surely end in death.
 Certainly, the journey was not without risk.
 Despite technological advances during the war, aircraft of the time were rudimentary, fashioned from wood, wire and fabric with open cockpits and only basic navigation.
 Along parts of the route, crews would be forced to land on short racetracks and hastily cleared jungle.

-Yet six Australian crews took up the challenge, and four were led by South Australian men who’d proven their skill and daring on the ground and in the air in WWI.
+Yet as you’ll learn below, six Australian crews took up the challenge.
+And four were led by South Australian men who’d proven their skill and daring on the ground and in the air in WWI.
 Two crews perished and two others crashed out.
 Charismatic French pilot Etienne Poulet also took off from Paris, determined to be the first to Australia.

 Only one aircraft reached the destination in the required 30 days – the Vickers Vimy, flown by South Australia’s Ross and Keith Smith.